alexiob/umya_spreadsheet_ex/docs/conditional_formatting.md

 - Multiple rules can be applied to the same range, and they will be evaluated in the order they were added
 - The formatting is applied when opening the file in Excel, not in the Elixir code itself
 - For complex formatting needs, consider using multiple rules to achieve the desired effect
+- Use the getter functions to inspect and analyze conditional formatting rules in existing spreadsheets